open-xml-templating/docxtemplater/readme.md

 - <a href="http://javascript-ninja.fr/docxtemplater/v1/examples/demo.html#variables">Replace a {placeholder} by a value</a>
 - <a href="http://javascript-ninja.fr/docxtemplater/v1/examples/demo.html#loops">Use loops: {#users} {name} {/users} </a>
 - <a href="http://javascript-ninja.fr/docxtemplater/v1/examples/demo.html#tables">Use loops in tables to generate columns</a>
-- Use loops in tables to generate columns
 - <a href="http://javascript-ninja.fr/docxtemplater/v1/examples/demo.html#parsing">Use expressions {product.unit_price*product.count} with angular Parsing</a>
 - <a href="http://javascript-ninja.fr/docxtemplater/v1/examples/demo.html#images">Replace {%images}</a>
 - <a href="http://javascript-ninja.fr/docxtemplater/v1/examples/demo.html#rawxml">Insert custom XML {@rawXml} (for formatted text for example)</a>